 Every night your kid expects to settle in with an original, epic bedtime tale.
 And, like a tiny Hollywood producer, they always have a few notes.
 Can it star them?
 What about their friends?
 Is there a fire engine parade?
-Mountain of candy?
+A mountain of candy?
 Does it feature a narrative arc from Sofia The First?
+The best bedtime stories for kids tend to be relatable, feature a clear process of growth, and possibly, has your child as the hero.
 By the end of it, you have a greater appreciation for Stephen King’s prolificness.

-What happens when you’ve exhausted all the fairy tales you know, and are now recycling Game Of Thrones plot lines (minus some of the nudity)?
+What happens when you’ve exhausted all the fairy tales you know, and are now recycling Game Of Thrones plotlines (minus some of the nudity)?
 Ask Jeff Kinney, author of the hugely successful Diary Of A Wimpy Kid book series (and the recently released Diary Of A Wimpy Kid: Double Down).
 He may have sold 180 million copies, but at home, Kinney was expected to produce original work.
-And although his boys are now past the age where they want to listen to his stories, Kinney still has a lot of professional advice for the dad who suffers from nightly writer’s block.
+And although his boys are now past the age where they want to listen to his bedtime stories for kids, Kinney still has a lot of professional advice for the dad who suffers from nightly writer’s block.

 Exercise Your Thoughts

 Kinney finds the best way to get over writer’s block is to jump over it.
 Low-impact physical activity, like a few burpees or a quick jog around the cul-de-sac, releases endorphins.
 “I’m always stuck,” says Kinney.
 “To force ideas, I go on really long walks, sometimes 10 miles a day, to get my gears turning.
 If I lay down to think about something, I’m just going to fall asleep.”
 Remember, the goal is your kid sleeping — not you.